MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

    ![Screenshot showing the personal access token configuration.](media/personal-access-token-configuration.png)

    > [!IMPORTANT]
-   > Use the last privilege option, **Agent Pools (Read & Manage)**, only for the agent configuration.
-Also, make sure you set the minimum expiration date for the token if it's the only purpose for the token.
-You can create a new token with the same privileges if you need to configure the agent again.
+   > Use the least privilege option, **Agent Pools (Read & Manage)**, only for the agent configuration.
+Also, make sure you set the minimum expiration date for the token if that is the only purpose of the token.
+You can create another token with the same privileges if you need to configure the agent again.

 #### Task 4: Configure the agent

-1. Open a new Powershell window and navigate to the agent folder you created in the previous step.
+1. Within the Remote Desktop session to the Azure VM, switch back to the Powershell window.
+If necessary, change the current directory to the one into which you extracted the agent installation files earlier in this exercise.

-1. To configure your agent, run the following command:
+1. To configure your agent to run unattended, invoke the following command:

    ```powershell
    .\config.cmd
    ```

    > [!NOTE]
-   > Optionally run the agent interactively by running .\run.cmd.
-You cannot close the command prompt window while running interactively.
+   > If you want to run the agent interactively, use `.\run.cmd` instead.

-1. Enter the following information when prompted to configure the agent:
+1. To configure the agent, perform the following actions when prompted:

-   - Enter the URL of the Azure DevOps organization: `https://dev.azure.com/`{your organization name}.
+   - Enter the URL of the Azure DevOps organization (**server URL**) in the format `https://dev.azure.com/`{your organization name}.
-   - Choose the authentication type: **PAT**.
+   - Accept the default authentication type (**PAT**).
-   - Enter the PAT token value you created in the previous step.
+   - Enter the value of the PAT token you created in the previous step.
-   - Enter the agent pool name **eShopOnWebSelfPool** you created in the previous step.
+   - Enter the agent pool name **eShopOnWebSelfPool** you created earlier in this exercise.
    - Enter the agent name **eShopOnWebSelfAgent**.
-   - Choose the agent work folder (default is _work).
+   - Accept the default agent work folder (_work).
-   - Choose the agent run mode (Y to run as service).
+   - Enter **Y** to configure the agent to run as service.
-   - Enter Y to enable SERVICE_SID_TYPE_UNRESTRICTED for the agent service (Windows only).
+   - Enter **Y** to enable SERVICE_SID_TYPE_UNRESTRICTED for the agent service.
-   - Enter the user account to use for the service.
+   - Enter **NT AUTHORITY\SYSTEM** to set the security context for the service.

    > [!IMPORTANT]
-   > For running the agent service, refrain from using high-privileged accounts.
-Instead, employ a low-privileged account that holds the minimum permissions necessary for the operation of the service.
-This approach helps to maintain a secure and stable environment.
+   > In general, you should follow the principle of least privilege when configuring the service security context.

-   - Enter whether to prevent service starting immediately after configuration is finished (N to start the service).
+   - Accept the default option (**N**) to allow the service to start immediately after configuration is finished.

    ![Screenshot showing the agent configuration.](media/agent-configuration.png)

-   - Check the agent status by navigating to the agent pool and clicking on the **Agents** tab.
+1. Check the agent status by switching to the web browser displaying the Azure DevOps portal, navigating to the agent pool and clicking on the **Agents** tab.
 You should see the new agent in the list.

    ![Screenshot showing the agent status.](media/agent-status.png)

+   > [!NOTE]
-For more details on Windows agents, see: [Self-hosted Windows agents](https://learn.microsoft.com/azure/devops/pipelines/agents/windows-agent)
+   > For more details on Windows agents, see: [Self-hosted Windows agents](https://learn.microsoft.com/azure/devops/pipelines/agents/windows-agent)

 ### Exercise 2: Create and configure a new security group for the agent pool